Ivan Ivanov (footballer, born 1988): Panathinaikos

 On 28 June 2016, Ivanov signed a contract with Super League Greece club Panathinaikos until the summer of 2019.
-He scored his first goal in a 1-1 Europa League game against Danish side Brøndby IF; a game which saw his team secure a place in the group phases of the tournament.
+He scored his first goal in a 1–1 Europa League game against Danish side Brøndby IF; a game which saw his team secure a place in the group phases of the tournament.
 Since joining the club, he had been a solid starter for Panathinaikos while manager Andrea Stramaccioni was in charge.
 However, after Marinos Ouzounidis took over, he was no longer a first-team choice for the club, especially after the defensive mistake that helped Apollon Smyrnis open the scoring in the Greek Cup match between the two (Panathinaikos eventually won 4–3); instead, discussions within Panathinaikos were made as to whether Ivanov would remain at the club even as a backup for the first team or would be completely released from his contract.
 He was released from Panathinaikos on 24 January 2017 by mutual consent.

 Arsenal Tula

 On 1 February 2017, Ivanov joined Russian Premier League club FC Arsenal Tula on a 1.5-year contract.
-On 11 July 2017, Arsenal announced that Ivanov will be leaving the team.
+On 11 July 2017, Arsenal announced that Ivanov would be leaving the team.